akshantula-neha/Cloud-Computing/README.md

 # Cloud-Computing
-#Deploy the above code on Google Cloud
+#Deploy the code on Google Cloud
 #A dynamic website for checking Password Strength

+Steps:

 •	Create a google cloud account